Pick 6 (horse racing): Betting strategy

+In some countries, such as South Africa, punters are allowed to play a percentage of the bet making it cheaper than in the U.S. where a single line is a minimum of $2.
+In South Africa, punters can take as little as 1% of a pick 6 ticket and the single line is a minimum of only R1, so that 1,000 combinations can be bet for as little as R10.

+Exceptions

 Late scratches

 Because all pick 6 wagers must be made before the first of the six races, there are many times when a horse is scratched from a race well after the wager is placed.
 How this is handled varies according to the rules of the racing jurisdiction.
 In most cases, the track substitutes the horse that is the post time betting favorite (in the "win" betting pools); if the bettor's original horse is a late scratch and the post time favorite wins, then the bettor is considered to have picked the winner for that race.
 In other cases, the track may declare combinations involving the scratched horse to have "no action," and the wager is refunded.

 Races moved from turf to dirt

 At North American tracks, races which are run on a turf (grass) course must sometimes be moved to the main dirt course, usually due to heavy rain or other adverse weather conditions; sometimes this switch is made after pick 6 wagering is closed.
 Moving from turf to dirt greatly affects the wagering decisions of astute handicappers, as many horses perform differently according to the racing surface.
 For pick 6 wagering, different tracks handle this situation in different ways.
 In New York, a race moved from turf to dirt after pick 6 wagering closes is declared an "all win" race, where picks on any horse in that race are declared successful.
 If only one race is moved, bettors who successfully pick the other five race winners will win or share the full six-winner pool, including carryovers.
 If two races are moved, bettors who pick the other four winners will win or share in that day's six-winner pool, but no carryover, and the previous carryover pool only goes to the next program.
 (Few North American tracks schedule more than two turf races in a program.)